 The Studentenwerk Leipzig can currently be contacted by email and phone.
 Please check its website for information about office hours.

 Also known as Leipzig Student Services, the Studentenwerk Leipzig provides information on the following:

 - Studentenwerk Leipzig services

 BAföG Service at the Studentenwerk Leipzig

-- General guidance on BAföG and assistance with filling in the application form
+- General guidance on BAföG and assistance with filling in the application form and submitting documents

 - Information about other funding options